Alex Jones: Early life and influences

-Jones was born on February 11, 1974, in Dallas, Texas, and was raised in the suburb of Rockwall.
-His father was a dentist and his mother was a homemaker.
-He claims Irish, German, Welsh, English, and Comanche descent.
-The family moved to Austin in Jones's sophomore year of high school.
+Alexander Emerick Jones was born on February 11, 1974, in Dallas, Texas, and was raised in Rockwall, 25 miles east of Dallas.
+His father was a dentist from Austin and his mother was a homemaker.
+He says he has English, German, Scottish, and Irish descent.
+The family moved to Austin in Jones's second year of high school.
 He attended Anderson High School, where he played football and graduated in 1993.
 After graduating, Jones briefly attended Austin Community College before dropping out.

 As a teenager, he read None Dare Call It Conspiracy, a book by John Birch Society conspiracy theorist Gary Allen, which alleged global bankers controlled American politics rather than elected officials.
 It had a profound influence on him, and Jones has described Allen's work as "the easiest-to-read primer on The New World Order".

 Waco siege and Oklahoma bombing

 The Waco siege at the Branch Davidian complex near Waco, Texas, had an impact on Jones.
 It ended in April 1993, near the end of Jones's senior year of high school, with a substantial fire and a significant number of fatalities.
 According to the Southern Poverty Law Center (SPLC), these events "only confirmed his belief in the inexorable progress of unseen, malevolent forces".
 It was at this time he started to host a call-in show on public access television (PACT/ACTV) in Austin.

 The Oklahoma City bombing on April 19, 1995, was intended by perpetrator Timothy McVeigh as a response to the federal involvement in the botched resolution of the Waco siege on its second anniversary.
 Jones began accusing the federal government of having caused it: "I understood there's a kleptocracy working with psychopathic governments—clutches of evil that know the tricks of control".
 He did not believe the bombing had been the responsibility of McVeigh and his associate Terry Nichols.
-In 1998, he released his first film, America Destroyed by Design.

 In 1998, Jones organized a successful campaign to build a new Branch Davidian church as a memorial to those who died during the 1993 fire.
 He often discussed the project on his public-access television program.
 He claimed that David Koresh and his followers were peaceful people who were murdered by Attorney General Janet Reno and the Bureau of Alcohol, Tobacco, and Firearms during the siege.